Frequently Asked Questions

 MESA is a non-profit organization, which means that we do not exist to make a profit, and program fees must be used for program services.
 MESA serves the public good through the advancement of environmentally sustainable food production.
 We promote agroecology by offering vocational training and cultural exchange opportunities in the United States for beginning farmers around the world.

 MESA sponsors a US Department of State J1 Training and Cultural Exchange Program.
-This means that MESA is your J1 visa and US program Sponsor.
-Our organization is responsible to select qualified Host trainers, maintain your visa status, monitor and evaluate your training activities & cultural experiences, and ensure your well-being for the duration of the program.
+If MESA approves your SAGE Steward application, we become your J1 visa and US program Sponsor.
+Our organization is responsible to select qualified US Host trainers, maintain your visa status, monitor and evaluate your training activities & cultural experiences, and ensure your well-being for the duration of your US training program.

 In addition to the services required of all J1 Program Sponsors, these additional benefits are unique to MESA’s program:

-- grant eligibility for Stewards to develop community projects upon return home
+- Grant eligibility for Steward alumni to develop community projects upon return home

-Although the visa designation is “Trainee”, MESA refers to our international participants as “Stewards”.
+Although your J1 visa designation is “Trainee” in agriculture, MESA refers to SAGE trainees as “Stewards”.
 You may therefore see both words used interchangeably in MESA’s program materials.

-Upon approval, MESA will activate your application to share with our Host network.
-If a Host chooses your application, MESA will share their invitation, Host Application, and detailed Training Plan with you.
-You must carefully review all information provided, and either accept the invitation, or if the conditions do not meet your personal training objectives, inform MESA so that we may continue to seek the right match.
+Upon MESA’s approval of your SAGE application, MESA will share your application with our Host network.
+If a Host chooses your application, MESA will then notify you and share the Host’s Application & detailed Training Plan with you.
+You must carefully review all information provided.
+You may either accept the invitation and return your signed Agreement to MESA, or if the conditions do not meet your personal training objectives, inform MESA so that we may continue to seek the right match.

-Day-to-day life involves living and training full-time at your Host placement to gain hands-on, sustainable agriculture experience over a full season.
+Daily life involves living and training full-time at your Host placement to gain hands-on, sustainable agriculture experience over a full season.
 Stewards usually live at the their Host assignment for the full training period.
-Depending on the Host placement you accept, your should expect 32-48 hands-on training hours per week.
-You may also spend 2-6 hours/week doing the online curriculum and/or developing a sustainable “SPRIG” project with your Host.
-Hosts provide a variety of agricultural activities throughout the program season.
+Depending on the Host placement you accept, your should expect an average of 40 training hours per week.
 Daily activities can be physically strenuous and repetitive during peak season.
-MESA’s online agroecology curriculum is designed to complement your training activities and further your learning objectives.

 Agricultural training can involve long hours and highly variable daily scheduling based on the season.
 On-farm activities are led by the Host or a supervisor, and will vary by season.
-Each placement offers different educational and social opportunities; Stewards may be invited to attend family or community gatherings, farmers’ workshops, visit other organic farms, conduct an on-site “SPRIG” project with their Host, etc.
+Each placement offers different educational and social opportunities; Stewards may be invited to attend family or community gatherings, farmers’ workshops, visit other organic farms, etc.

 While you may travel offsite and visit nearby places of interest on your days off, you should expect to spend most of your time at your primary placement.
 MESA’s program includes very little vacation-time: Host and Steward must agree in advance to extra days off to compensate accrued overtime, if any.